Chandni (1989 film): Plot

 Chandni Mathur, a middle-class naïve girl, travels to Delhi with her parents to attend her cousin's wedding.
 There she meets Rohit Gupta, her cousin's friend.
 Rohit instantly falls in love with the beautiful Chandni and starts courting her.
 After his continuous attempts, Chandni accepts him, and they eventually get engaged, though Gupta's family dislikes Chandni due to a difference in their social status.
 One day, Rohit calls Chandni and asks her to come to the roof of her home, where he is waiting for her in a helicopter to shower rose petals on her.
 While doing that, his helicopter crashes, paralyzing his right side.
 The Guptas blame Chandni for the mishap and mistreat her.
 Thinking he cannot be a good husband, Rohit lets Chandni go.
 Heartbroken, she leaves Delhi and travels to Mumbai and finds work at a travel agency.
 Lalit Khanna, the head of the travel agency, and a widower, falls for Chandni and asks her to marry him, and she accepts the proposal hesitantly.

 Two years later, after much contemplation, Chandni agrees to marry Lalit and meets his mom, Lata, who likes her instantly.
-Lalit visits Switzerland on a business trip and runs into Rohit, who is still undergoing treatment from professional therapists and physicians for his paralysis.
+Lalit visits on a business trip and runs into Rohit, who is still undergoing treatment from professional therapists and physicians for his paralysis.

 Having recovered, he befriends Lalit, and they share their respective love stories, unaware that they both love the same girl, Chandni.
 Back in India, Rohit visits Lalit's house to meet him.
 Chandni opens the door; she and Rohit are surprised to see each other.
 Rohit reveals that he is no longer paralyzed.
 They get keyed up with tears, and he seizes this chance to propose to her.

 However, Chandni tells Rohit that she is engaged to marry Lalit.
 She also reminds him of what the Guptas did to her.
 He leaves regretfully.
 Lalit invites Rohit to his wedding as they have become friends.
 Rohit and Chandni pretend to be strangers.
 On the wedding day, he mumbles and stumbles down a flight of stairs in a drunken stupor.
 Out of panic, Chandni runs towards him, hugs him, and starts crying.
 Upon seeing this, Lalit realizes Chandni loves Rohit.
 In the hospital, Rohit regains consciousness.
 Lalit sacrifices his love for Chandni, and she marries Rohit.
 Lalit and Lata share a brief, sad moment upon seeing Chandni and Rohit leave.